hamishLamb/style-guide/README.md

 A small style guide repo for setting up hologram

-### HOW TO RUN HOLOGRAM
+### Getting set up

+First step is to cd into the root of the project and run 'gem install hologram'.
+If you use bundler, simply run 'bundle' instead.

+### How to run Hologram

 Hologram is super easy to run, and it doesn't require too much effort to set up a cool style guide.
 Simply cd into the root directory of the project and run 'hologram' - done.
 Go to project.dev/style-guide/index.html to view the style-guide

-### HOW TO ADD TO THE STYLE GUIDE
+### How to add to the style guide

 Adding to the style guide is so freaking easy.
-In your module less file, at the top of the file add your documentation:
+In your module.less files, at the top of the file add your documentation:

 /*doc
 ---